May 2013

 Wildlife of Britain is a series of publications covering all aspects of nature in the British Isles, from birds to bees and mammals to molluscs.
 It is a thoroughly insightful collection of articles of some of the common as well as more obscure wildlife that can be found here.

 Although the series is now complete, back orders and copies can be requested from Midsummer Books.
-Please visit their website at Wildlife of Britain.

 Winter 2010/11